Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 3. The presence of choreic hyperkinesis.

-A sick child moves quickly, but by no means rhythmically.
-Movement passages are distinguished by rudeness, awkwardness and random distribution.
-From the outside, it seems that the movements are very “ragged”.
+A sick child moves quickly, but not rhythmically.
+Motor passages are characterized by rudeness, awkwardness and random distribution.
+From the outside it seems that the movements are very “ragged”.

-Hyperkinesis can be both symmetrical and 1-sided.
+Hyperkinesis can be either symmetrical or unilateral.
 They are expressed in facial expressions, feet, and hands.
-Hyperkinesis of the larynx is very common.
+Laryngeal hyperkinesis is very common.
 Against this background, a person suffers slurred speech, swallowing is impaired.

-Trunk muscles are rarely involved in hyperkinesis.
-In this case, rapid, exactly interrupted breathing is observed.
-The severity of abnormal manifestations may be different.
+The muscles of the trunk are rarely involved in hyperkinesis.
+In this case, rapid, almost interrupted breathing is observed.
+The severity of abnormal manifestations may vary.
 In some cases, there is a slight grimacing.
 Sometimes the patient suffers from violent pathological motor passages.

 Diagnosis of the disease

-Chorea minor can be pre-diagnosed immediately.
-To clarify the diagnosis, the specialist is obliged to collect an anamnesis of the patient's life.
-For this, they are used special methods research.
-In addition, in a person suffering from this disease in laboratory conditions blood is taken for analysis.
-It is in the blood test that the number of markers is detected rheumatoid factor, as well as reactive protein and streptococcal infection.
+You can pre-diagnose minor chorea immediately.
+To clarify the diagnosis, the specialist must collect an anamnesis of the patient’s life.
+For this purpose they are used special methods research.
+In addition, a person suffering from this disease laboratory conditions blood is taken for analysis.
+It is in the blood test that the number of markers is revealed rheumatoid factor, as well as reactive protein and streptococcal infections.

-The key research method is an electroencephalogram.
-This procedure assumes that the activity of the GM is studied using waves.
-Then, for research skeletal muscle the doctor prescribes an electromyography to the patient.
+The key research method is the electroencephalogram.
+This procedure assumes that GM activity is examined using waves.
+Then, for research skeletal muscles The doctor prescribes electromyography to the patient.

 Features of helping the patient

-Treatment of chorea minor should be timely and correct.
-It is assumed that a person at risk, even before the occurrence of specific disorders, is registered with the attending physician.
+Treatment of minor chorea should be timely and correct.
+It is assumed that a person at risk is registered with the attending physician even before the occurrence of specific disorders.

-All prescriptions and wishes of the specialist must be strictly followed.
+All instructions and wishes of the specialist must be strictly followed.
 In some cases, the doctor recommends surgery to remove the tonsils.
-It is better to do so, because otherwise the child will have a sore throat very often.
+It’s better to do this, because otherwise the child will get a sore throat very often.

 Impulsive uncontrolled actions are stopped by taking antipsychotics.